How do I use SpeedGrader?

 View Student List

 The right side of the menu bar includes the student list for the assignment.
 SpeedGrader opens the assignment for the first student listed in the student list, arranged alphabetically by last name.
+If you have activated student view, the Test Student will be shown at the end of the student list.
 The student list also displays the status of each student's submission.
 Learn how to use the student list to find student submissions.

 You can also enable anonymous grading to hide student names in SpeedGrader.